saliq5/ISTE_HarmonyBot/README.md

 # 🦙💬 Llama 2 Chat

-This chatbot is created using the open-source Llama 2 LLM model from Meta and it saves the user input in the sqlite db.
+This chatbot is created using the open-source Llama 2 LLM model from Meta and it saves the user input in the text file.

 ## Prerequisite libraries

 ```
 streamlit
 replicate
-sqlite3
 toml
 ```